Harvest (Andor)

 "Harvest" is the third episode of the second season of the American science fiction political spy thriller drama television series Andor.
 It is the fifteenth episode of the series overall; it was written by series creator Tony Gilroy and directed by Ariel Kleiman.

-"Harvest" was released on Disney+ on April 22, 2025 as part of a three-episode block also including "One Year Later" and "Sagrona Teema", and received generally positive reviews from critics and audiences alike.
+"Harvest" was released on Disney+ on April 22, 2025 as part of a three-episode block also including "One Year Later" and "Sagrona Teema", and received generally favorable reviews from critics.